-Awilco Drilling PLC (AWLCF) CEO Jens Berge on Q3 2020 Results - Earnings Call Transcript

 Ian Wilson

 Okay.
 Thank you, Jens.
 Yes, Q3 income statements.
 Contract revenue for the quarter was $10.3 million.
-That's a combination of the fixed price work for Petrofac plus demob [ph] work for Serica in September.
+That's a combination of the fixed price work for Petrofac plus [indiscernible] work for Serica in September.
 And during the quarter, we did have a 12 days idle in between contracts.

 Rig operating expenses of $5.9 million.
 That was $62,300 for the WilPhoenix and the WilHunter was $1,700 per day for the quarter.
 Just to note that the average year-to-date for the WilHunter is $1,400, so a little bit higher than normal for the quarter.